bullet-db/bullet-db.github.io/docs/backend/spark-performance.md

 ### Conclusion

 The average processing time for each batch was 1 second 143 ms which was below the batch duration 2 seconds.
-For average, 1 CPU core and 3GB memory were used in this experiment.
+On average, 1 CPU core and 3GB memory were used in this experiment.
 CPU and memory usages go slowly up while queries number goes up but they are still within resource limits.
 We can easily run up to 1500 RAW queries simultaneously in this test.

 ## Test 3: Scalability for larger data